Palouse to Cascades State Park Trail

 - The trail meanders through a variety of ecosystems and geological zones.

-- No motorized vehicles are allowed on the trail with the exception of snowmobiles in winter, which are allowed from Stampede Pass Road to Cabin Creek.
+- No motorized vehicles are allowed on the trail except for snowmobiles in winter, which are allowed from Stampede Pass Road to Cabin Creek.

 - Horse-drawn wagon users must obtain a gate combination access agreement from Lake Easton State Park.